NVIDIA Corporation (NVDA)'s price-to-cash and price-to-free cash flow ratios - The Dwinnex

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for this company, Wolfe Research on July 20, 2023, initiated with a Outperform rating and assigned the stock a target price of $570.
+In the most recent recommendation for this company, Mizuho on July 24, 2023, Reiterated its Buy rating but revised its target price to $530 from $400 previously.

 Insider Transactions: